lupyuen/lupyuen.github.io/src/expander.md

     #define BOARD_GPIO_OUT1 (GPIO_PIN10 | GPIO_OUTPUT | GPIO_PULLUP | GPIO_FUNC_SWGPIO)
     ```

 Thus we see that __BL602 EVB is somewhat limited__...

-It works great for 3 GPIOs, but doesn't scale well beyond that.
+BL602 EVB works great for 3 GPIOs, but __doesn't scale well__ beyond that.

-## Overcome The Limitations
+# Overcome The Limitations

 TODO: Let's simplify NuttX and name the GPIOs as "/dev/gpio0" to "/dev/gpio22".